rudle/leander/README.md

 ## Install

-I've tested this with ruby 1.8.7 on Arch Linux.
+I've tested this with ruby 1.8.7 (and now 1.9.1) on Arch Linux.
 I offer no guarantees to its performance.
 The simplest way to install is probably 'gem install leander', although that may be flakey.

 ## Help